Compassionate Support Materials

 Substance use and other behavioral health challenges can impact anyone.

-While it may seem like mental illness and substance use disorder are something that happen to someone else – to others in your community – behavioral health challenges can impact anyone, and don’t necessarily look one specific way.
+While it may seem like mental health and substance use challenges are something that happen to someone else — to others in your community — behavioral health challenges can impact anyone, and don’t necessarily look one specific way.

 Substance use and other behavioral health concerns are not something to be ashamed about.

-Behavioral health needs can look like substance use disorder or serious mental illness like schizophrenia, but they can also look like depression, anxiety, or ADHD.
+Behavioral health needs can include substance use disorder or serious mental illness, such as major depressive disorder or schizophrenia, but they can also look like depression, anxiety, or ADHD.
 Many people you love and care about may be experiencing substance use or other behavioral health concerns.
-By reassuring them that behavioral health challenges are nothing to be ashamed of, you can help them get the care they need.
+By reassuring them that behavioral health challenges are nothing to be ashamed of, you can help them get the care and support they need.

 How to offer compassionate support.

-At the Open Doors project, we aim to create a culture of respect and understanding through education, advocacy, and trauma-informed communication.
+At Open Doors, we aim to create a culture of respect and understanding through education, advocacy, and trauma-informed engagement.
 By increasing awareness and knowledge, we can help dismantle barriers and promote a more compassionate approach to substance use and other behavioral health concerns.
 As we continue to build out our compassionate resources, we invite you to join us in spreading the message:

 Use People-First Language